The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/Horror/ANightmareOnElmStreet.md

 {: .warning }
 > {: .opaque }
 > **Content Warning**: This theme pack includes imagery and themes related to horror, violence, and supernatural elements that may be disturbing to some viewers.
-Please ensure you are comfortable with such content before downloading or using this theme.
+Viewer discretion is advised.

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/a-nightmare-on-elm-street/-/raw/main/Extras/Preview.bmp)